 Products to Try

-“I am obsessed with magnesium right now because so many people are deficient in it and it can really throw your body out of whack, so I love the pair of Magnesium + Ashwagandha from New Chapter ($17 for one-month supply),” says Trass.
+“I am obsessed with magnesium right now because so many people are deficient in it and it can really throw your body out of whack, so I love the pair of Magnesium + Ashwagandha from New Chapter ($17 for 30-day supply),” says Trass.
 “If you just want to experience this herb on its own, you could also check out the newly released Ashwagandha Force ($24 for one-month supply), featuring organic ashwagandha in a clinically studied dose.”